ermig1979/Simd/README.md

 The [Simd Library](http://ermig1979.github.io/Simd) is a free open source image processing and machine learning library, designed for C and C++ programmers.
-It provides many useful high performance algorithms for image processing such as: pixel format conversion, image scaling and filtration, extraction of statistic information from images, motion detection, object detection (HAAR and LBP classifier cascades) and classification, neural network.
+It provides many useful high performance algorithms for image processing such as: pixel format conversion, image scaling and filtration, extraction of statistic information from images, motion detection, object detection and classification, neural network.

 The algorithms are optimized with using of different SIMD CPU extensions.
 In particular the library supports following CPU extensions:
-SSE, AVX, AVX-512 and AMX for x86/x64, VMX(Altivec) for PowerPC (big-endian), NEON for ARM.
+SSE, AVX, AVX-512 and AMX for x86/x64, NEON for ARM.

 The Simd Library has C API and also contains useful C++ classes and functions to facilitate access to C API.
 The library supports dynamic and static linking, 32-bit and 64-bit Windows and Linux,